uncmasmas/DEDA/README.md

 # DEDA

-This repo contains all DEDA work.
-This repo is used to keep files safe in case of a wild 'rm -rf' appears and to be able to tracking the progress.
+This repo contains all the code necessary to reproduce the work published in "Predicting students' difficulties from a piece of code".
+It does not contain the dataset used in the paper due to anonymization problems.
+However, it can be used with a different dataset.
+The features used and the deep learning architecture should be independent on the programming language used.

 ## How to prepare the env.